Course ObjectiveGoals of this course:

 Skills you will acquire during this course:

-- Learn how to deal with unstructured textual data
+● Learn how to deal with unstructured and structured data

 You will learn how to extract information from text corpora; deal with

 different file types (plain text, CSV, JSON); deal with large amounts of

 data; and visualize and share your results.
 We will focus on readability

 and understandability of your code, so that you will be able to share it